Computer Hardware: How Computers Work

 There are five or six major chips in a Nintendo DS, and dozens of small ones.

-Illustration of a linear array of registers:
+Possible implementation of RAM using a linear array of registers:

 Larger arrays are made using dynamic technology, using electric charge on a capacitor to store a bit instead of the ring-pair of inverters: .